n-ssouza/PyFNB/README.md

 Hence, it uses Walter Dehnen's very fast falcON algorithm in order to compute gravitational accelerations.

 The code uses the leapfrog integration method, constant time step and it also allows for the addition of external analytical potentials.
 The available output formats are: txt, GADGET-2 binary, HDF5.
-For the latter two, [Raphael Ruggiero's](https://github.com/ruggiero) [``snapwrite.py``](https://github.com/elvismello/clustep/blob/master/clustep/snapwrite.py) from [clustep](https://github.com/elvismello/clustep) and [galstep](https://github.com/elvismello/galstep) is necessary.
+For the latter two, [Elvis Mello's](https://github.com/elvismello) version of [Rafael Ruggiero's](https://github.com/ruggiero) [``snapwrite.py``](https://github.com/elvismello/clustep/blob/master/clustep/snapwrite.py) from [clustep](https://github.com/elvismello/clustep) and [galstep](https://github.com/elvismello/galstep) is necessary.

-This piece of software may be useful for those who want to run quick average to (why not) high resolution N-Body simulations which involve only the calculations of gravitational forces and, at the same time, don't want to bother using GADGET or some other more complex code for this type of simulation.having to us
+This piece of software may be useful for those who want to run quick average to (why not) high resolution N-Body simulations which involve only the calculations of gravitational forces and, at the same time, don't want to bother using GADGET or some other more complex code for this type of simulation.
 Furthermore, this code's structure is very instructive and educational for those who want to start exploring the world of numerical simulations.

 # Required libraries